bhamail/shiro-test-dan/README.md

         http://localhost:8080/appone/
         http://localhost:8080/apptwo/

  ** You can launch a locally installed tomcat with remote debugging enabled on port 8000 using:

     apache-tomcat-6.0.35$ bin/catalina.sh jpda start

- Once deployed, you can login to each webapp with uid: admin, pwd: secret (see shiro.ini).
+ Once deployed, you can login to each webapp with uid: admin, pwd: secret (see cacheImpl/src/main/resources/shiro.ini).